Policy on Recording Classes

 Unauthorized student recording is prohibited.
 Faculty should not grant individual requests for students to record class sessions.
 Students requesting the use of assistive technology as an accommodation should direct such requests to AccessibleNU.

-We ask that all instructors include the following statement on their Syllabi for 2020-21 classes:
+We ask that all instructors include the following statement on their Syllabi:

 Unauthorized student recording of classroom or other academic activities (including advising sessions or office hours) is prohibited.
 Unauthorized recording is unethical and may also be a violation of University policy and state law.
 Students requesting the use of assistive technology as an accommodation should contact AccessibleNU.
 Unauthorized use of classroom recordings – including distributing or posting them – is also prohibited.
 Under the University’s Copyright Policy, faculty own the copyright to instructional materials – including those resources created specifically for the purposes of instruction, such as syllabi, lectures and lecture notes, and presentations.
 Students cannot copy, reproduce, display, or distribute these materials.
 Students who engage in unauthorized recording, unauthorized use of a recording, or unauthorized distribution of instructional materials will be referred to the appropriate University office for follow-up.